topinfrassi01/Cumulus/README.md

 ## How to install

+You need to run this  also: python -m textblob.download_corpora

 - Obviously install everything listed in [Software Reqs](#reqs)
 - Download the Kaggle's dataset listed in [Credits](#credits)
 - Extract it